boazbk/tcs/lec_06_loops.md

 That said, `GOTO` is still a major part of lower level languages where it is used to implement higher level looping constructs such as `while` and `for` loops.
 For example, even though _Java_ doesn't have a `GOTO` statement, the Java Bytecode (which is a lower level representation of Java) does have such a statement.
 Similarly, Python bytecode has instructions such as  `POP_JUMP_IF_TRUE` that implement the `GOTO` functionality, and similar instructions are included in many assembly languages.
-The way we use `GOTO` to implement a higher level functionality in NAND++ is reminiscent of the way these various jump instructions are used to implement higher level looping constructs.
+The way we use `GOTO` to implement a higher level functionality in NAND-TM is reminiscent of the way these various jump instructions are used to implement higher level looping constructs.
 :::

 ![XKCD's take on the `GOTO` statement.](../figure/xkcdgoto.png){#xkcdgotofig .class width=300px height=300px}

-### Well formed programs: The NAND++ style manual
+### Well formed programs: The NAND-TM style manual

 The notion of passing between different variants of programs can  be extremely useful, as often, given a program $P$ that we want to analyze, it would be simpler for us to first modify it to an equivalent program $P'$ that has some convenient properties.
-You can think of this as the NAND++ equivalent of enforcing "coding conventions" that are often used for programming languages.
+You can think of this as the NAND-TM equivalent of enforcing "coding conventions" that are often used for programming languages.
 For example, while this is not part of the Python language, Google's  [Python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md) stipulates that variables that are initialized to a value and never changed (i.e., constants) are typed with all capital letters.
 (Similar requirements are used in  other [style guides](https://www.kernel.org/doc/html/v4.10/process/coding-style.html).)
 Of course this does not really restrict the power of Google-conforming Python programs, since every Python program can be transformed to an equivalent one that satisfies this requirement.
 In fact, many programming languages have automatic programs known as [linters](https://www.pylint.org/)  that can detect and sometimes modify the program to fit certain standards.